Water Quality PFAS Initiatives

 Rule Background

-In the winter of 2020, the Natural Resources Board (NRB) approved a Scope Statement for the Department to begin work on developing surface water quality criteria for the Poly- and perfluoroalkyl substances (PFAS) perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA).
+In the winter of 2020, the Natural Resources Board (NRB) approved a Scope Statement for the department to begin work on developing surface water quality criteria for the poly- and perfluoroalkyl substances (PFAS) perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA).
 The scope statement approved the update to several of Wisconsin’s Administrative Code provisions as part of the PFOS and PFOA surface water quality criteria rulemaking including, ch.
 NR 102, ch.
 NR 105, ch.
 NR 106 and ch.
 NR 219.
-The rulemaking effort involved extensive engagement with permittees and their member organizations, the public, and environmental groups prior to the standard practice of public notice and hearings associated with the draft Economic Impact Analysis and draft rule language.
+The rulemaking effort involved extensive engagement with permittees and their member organizations, the public and environmental groups prior to the standard practice of public notice and hearings associated with the draft Economic Impact Analysis and draft rule language.

 The proposed rule package was approved by the NRB on Feb.
-23, 2022, with subsequent passage by the Governor and legislature.
-The rule was then signed by the Secretary with an effective date of Aug.
+23, 2022, with subsequent passage by the governor and legislature.
+The rule was then signed by the secretary with an effective date of Aug.
 1, 2022.

 PFOS & PFOA Surface Water Quality Criteria